-color_return Returns the color specification in the specified target format for full-intensity red while green and blue are zero.
+color_return Returns the color specification in the specified target format for (Cs.
 The white point associated with the returned color specification is the Screen White Point.
-The value returned in the pixel member is undefined.
+The value returned in the pixel member is un-

 The XcmsQueryRed function returns the color specification in the specified target format for full-intensity red while green and blue are zero.